All Products

 4. In the Configure listeners step, configure the forwarding protocol and the port, and then click Next.

-In this example, the Protocol parameter is set to HTTP and the Port parameter is set to 80.
-You can use the default values for other parameters or modify the parameters based on your business requirements.
-For more information about how to configure a listener, see Add and manage intelligent routing listeners.
+In this scenario, set the Protocol parameter to HTTP and the Port parameter to 80.
+You can use the default values for other parameters, such as the Other listener parameter configurations, or modify them as needed.

 HTTP监听.png

-5. In the Configure an endpoint group step, configure the endpoint and click Next.
+5. On the Configure endpoint group page, configure the backend services for the endpoints, and click Next.

-In this example, Region to US (Silicon Valley), Backend Service Type is set to ECS, and Backend Service is set to the ECS instance where the service is deployed.
-Read and select Compliance Commitments Regarding Cross-border Data Transfers.
-For more information about how to configure an endpoint group, see Add and manage intelligent routing listeners.
+In this scenario, set Region to US (Silicon Valley), Backend Service Type to ECS, and Backend Service to the target ECS instance.
+Then, read and select Compliance Commitments Regarding Cross-border Data Transfers.
+For other endpoint group parameters, keep the default values or modify them as needed.

 EPG.png